Isaac Slade

 Isaac Edward Slade (born May 26, 1981) is an American singer and musician; the former lead vocalist, main songwriter, pianist and co-founder of Colorado-based rock band The Fray.

-Early life
+Education

-Slade was born in Boulder, Colorado, and raised in the Denver metropolitan area with his family, which included both parents—who were missionaries from the same family—and two younger brothers, Caleb and Micah.
-He also lived for a time in Guatemala due to his parents' profession, where he studied at Interamerican School in the city of Quetzaltenango.
-The Slade family are of English and Slovak descent.
-He attended Faith Christian Academy in Arvada, Colorado and later attended the University of Colorado Denver, as a music and entertainment industry studies major.
+Slade attended the University of Colorado Denver, where he was enrolled as a music and entertainment industry studies major.
 He received a Bachelor of Music.

-Slade started singing when he was 8 years old, and began playing the piano at 11, after temporarily losing his voice.
-He wrote his first song when he was 16 and learned to play guitar when he was in high school.
+Slade started singing when he was eight years old, and began playing the piano at eleven, after temporarily losing his voice.
+He wrote his first song when he was sixteen and learned to play guitar when he was in high school.

 Career

 Formation and early stages

 Slade joined Ember, a band which consisted of Slade and his future band-mates Dave Welsh and Ben Wysocki.
 The band soon dissolved, and later, in the spring of 2002, Slade ran into former school-mate and vocalist/guitarist Joe King in a record store.
 The two began regular jam sessions, which led to writing songs.
 They later added Slade's younger brother, Caleb, on bass and Zach Johnson on drums.

 Dave Welsh and Ben Wysocki re-joined Slade and King, to form the Fray.
 They soon released Movement EP, and in 2003, they released Reason EP to some local critical acclaim, particularly by Denver's Westword alternative newsweekly.
 Despite these reviews, the band struggled to launch a single.
 Denver radio station KTCL rejected eight of their songs before the band decided to submit "Cable Car".
 The song found airplay on a KTCL radio show highlighting local bands and the radio station received a large number of requests for it soon thereafter.
 The band changed the name of the song to "Over My Head (Cable Car)", and by the end of 2005, it had become KTCL's most played song of the year.